How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 sudo apt update

-Install PostgreSQL 16 on Ubuntu via APT Command
+Install PostgreSQL 16 via APT Command

 Now, let’s move on to the installation of PostgreSQL 16.
 This command installs both the PostgreSQL client and server: